memflow/memflow-registry/README.md

 $ curl -v -X DELETE -H "Authorization: Bearer token" http://localhost:3000/files/880e0e255146016e820a5890137599936232ea9bf26053697541f2c579921065
 ```

-Since a plugin binary can contain multiple plugins this call ensures all plugin variants are removed from the database.
+Since a plugin binary can contain multiple plugins, this call ensures all plugin variants are removed from the database.

 ## Roadmap

 - Add pull-through capabilities to registry so end-users can setup their own registries more easily
 - Add support for multiple signing keys
+- Web UI for browsing the plugin database

 ## Contributing